Notebook / Backend / 003

 implicit cause chain raise inside except block — sets __context__

-The practical consequence: in Java you must decide at each call site whether to handle a checked exception or declare it upward.
-In practice, most codebases wrap everything in RuntimeException anyway — which is exactly what Spring does internally.
-Python skips this entirely; the responsibility falls on discipline.
+The practical consequence: in Java we have to decide at each call site whether to handle a checked exception or declare it upward.
+In practice most codebases wrap everything in RuntimeException anyway, and Spring does the same internally.
+Python skips that entirely and leaves the discipline to us.
 Both languages share one rule: never catch Error or BaseException at the application layer.

 The two failure modes

 The first failure mode is swallowing: catching an exception, logging nothing, and returning a vague 500.
 The error becomes invisible.
-It happened, it will happen again, and you will not know why.
+It happened, it will happen again, and we won’t know why.

 The second failure mode is leaking: letting the exception propagate to the framework’s default handler, which typically returns the raw exception message or a full stack trace in the response body.
-Internal class names, database table names, SQL query fragments — all exposed to whoever is calling the API.
+Internal class names, database table names, SQL query fragments.
+All of it exposed to whoever’s calling the API.

 The fix is one place in the application that catches anything the business logic does not handle explicitly, logs the full exception internally (with stack trace), and returns a structured error response with a safe, informative message.